kakkarav/MCMC/README.md

-# Markov Chain Monte Carlo simulation for compressible Bosonic Integer quantum hall
+# Markov Chain Monte Carlo simulation: Compressible Bosonic Integer Quantum Hall Effect

 This Julia package implemented the [worm](https://arxiv.org/abs/cond-mat/0103146) and Metropolis algorithm on the U(1)xU(1) model on a 3D cubic lattice.